gsssrao/UnityAndroidSpeechRecognition/README.md

 * On experiencing a problem, feel free to create an issue.

-* If you want any additional features too feel free to create an issue.
+* If you want any additional features too, feel free to create an issue.